 Only lecture courses may be audited.
 An audit fee will be assessed.
-These enrollments require the signature of the instructor on an Add petition and may be added during the respective semester or session add period.
-A course originally registered "for credit" may not be changed to "audit credit" at a later time.
+These enrollments require the signature of the instructor on an Add petition and may be added during the semester or session add period.
+A course originally registered for credit may not be changed to audit registration at a later time.
 Courses which count in a major or minor, or toward specific degree requirements (English composition, general education, etc.) may not be audited.